Skip to content

 Optional, if not present the default value is FALSE.
 It can be TRUE if the value shall be inverted for further evaluation.
 For instance, if a DO is set to LOW, it will be sent out as HIGH.

 The ECNT is a VFSM derived from the CNT VFSM.
-Its behavior is the same as of the CNT VFSM, however it is used to count any kind of events inside the VFSM control system and therefore a few additional properties are defined:
+Its behavior is the same as the CNT VFSM; however, it is used to count any kind of events inside the VFSM control system and therefore a few additional properties are defined:

 Const